MicrosoftDocs/sql-docs/azure-sql/database/local-dev-experience-dev-containers-quickstart.md

 ## Steps to set up the development environment

-1. Clone the Dev Container Repository
+1. Clone the Dev Container repository.

     ```bash
     git clone https://github.com/your-repository/azure-sql-dev-container-template.git
     cd azure-sql-dev-container-template
     ```

-2. Open the Project in Visual Studio Code
+1. Open the project in Visual Studio Code.

-    - Open Visual Studio Code.
+    1. Open Visual Studio Code.
-    - Use the File > Open Folder menu, then open the cloned repository folder.
+    1. Under **File, select **Open Folder**, then open the cloned repository folder.

-3. Reopen in Container
+1. Use the **Reopen in Container** feature.

-    - Press `F1` to open the command palette.
+    1. Press `F1` to open the command palette.
-    - Type Remote-Containers: Reopen in Container and select the command.
+    1. Type `Remote-Containers: Reopen in Container`.
+Select the command.

-4. Wait for the Container to Build
+1. Wait for the container to build.

     - Visual Studio Code builds the container based on the `devcontainer.json` configuration.
     - The build process might take a few minutes the first time.

-5. Verify the Setup
+1. Verify.

     - Once the container is ready, you can start using the preinstalled tools and extensions.
     - Open a terminal in Visual Studio Code and run `sqlcmd --version`, `dotnet --version`, `az --version` to verify the installations.

-6. Run the Predefined Tasks
+6. Run predefined tasks.

-    - To run any of the predefined tasks, open the command palette (`F1`), type Run Task, and select the desired task (for example, Execute SQL Query, Build SQL Database Project).
+    - To run any of the predefined tasks, open the command palette (`F1`), type `Run Task`, and select the desired task.
+For example, **Execute SQL Query**, **Build SQL Database Project**.

 ## Related content